jamie-anson/MIse-en-place/mise-en-place-output/context-cards/messageHandlers.md

 ### `createPrdMessageHandler`

-**Summary:** The `createPrdMessageHandler` function initializes and returns a `MessageRouter`, facilitating the handling and routing of messages related to reviews and ratings within the Local Home Cooking platform's module.
+**Summary:** The `createPrdMessageHandler` function initializes and returns a `MessageRouter` instance configured to manage routing for processing contact form submissions within the "Contact Page" feature.

 **Signature:** `function createPrdMessageHandler(): MessageRouter`